Strong $F$-regularity and the Uniform Symbolic Topology Property: Preliminary Results

-Integral closure of ideals benefits our study through the theory of minimal reductions, a corollary of Rees' valuation criteria for containment in the integral closure of an ideal, and the Uniform Brian\c{c}on-Skoda Theorem, see \cite[Section~8]{SwansonHuneke}, \cite[Corollary~6.8.12]{SwansonHuneke}, and \cite[Theorem~4.13]{HunekeUniformBounds} respectively.
+Integral closure of ideals benefits will benefit our study throughout this article using standard techniques involving the theory of minimal reductions, a corollary of Rees' valuation criteria for containment in the integral closure of an ideal, and the Uniform Brian\c{c}on-Skoda Theorem, see \cite[Section~8]{SwansonHuneke}, \cite[Corollary~6.8.12]{SwansonHuneke}, and \cite[Theorem~4.13]{HunekeUniformBounds} respectively.
+Lemma~\ref{lemma uniform symbolic Frobenius power multipliers} is a typical demonstration of such methods.